 The Danish Companies Act (the "Companies Act") facilitates four types of companies in which the shareholders' liability is limited to the capital contributed as payment for the shares: (i) the public limited company (in Danish: aktieselskab or A/S); (ii) the private limited company (in Danish: anpartsselskab or ApS); (iii) the limited partnership company (in Danish: partnerselskab or P/S); and (iv) the entrepreneur company (in Danish: iværksætterselskab or IVS).
+After only two years since its introduction, the entrepreneur company is abolished and phased out by way of a recent amendment to the Companies Act.

 Only public limited companies, as opposed to, e.g. private limited companies, are admitted to official listing.
 'Nasdaq Copenhagen A/S', which is owned by Nasdaq, Inc., is the only regulated market in Denmark.
-It also operates an alternative marketplace for smaller growth companies called Nasdaq First North Denmark, which is categorised as a multilateral trading facility and is not a regulated market.
+It also operates another marketplace for smaller growth companies called Nasdaq First North Denmark, which is categorised as a multilateral trading facility and is not a regulated market.

-This chapter focuses on public limited companies whose securities are admitted to trading and official listing on Nasdaq Copenhagen A/S. There are certain governance related provisions in the Danish Financial Business Act applicable only to financial institutions.
+This chapter focuses on public limited companies whose securities are admitted to trading and official listing on Nasdaq Copenhagen A/S. There are certain governance-related provisions in the Danish Financial Business Act applicable only to financial institutions.
 These have been excluded from this chapter, unless otherwise stated.

-1.2 What are the main legislative, regulatory and other corporate governance sources?
+1.2 What are the main legislative, regulatory and other sources regulating corporate governance practices?

-The key sources of corporate governance for Danish listed companies consist of a combination of legislation (acts and executive orders), corporate documents (e.g. the articles of association of a company), stock exchange regulations, codes/recommendations of a soft-law nature containing generally accepted best practices, and guidelines.
-The Companies Act lays down the fundamental rules under which public and private limited companies operate in Denmark being a public limited company, a listed company is subject to which public and private limited companies operate in Denmark.
+The key sources of corporate governance for Danish listed companies consist of a combination of legislation (acts and executive orders), corporate documents (e.g. the articles of association of a company), stock exchange regulations, codes/recommendations of a soft law nature containing generally accepted best practices, and guidelines.

+The Companies Act lays down the fundamental rules under which public and private limited companies operate in Denmark.
 Being a public limited company, a listed company is subject to the Companies Act.
-The Danish Financial Statements Act (the "Financial Statements Act") also includes certain provisions regarding corporate governance in a similar manner to the Danish Act on Approved Auditors and Audit Firms, which deals specifically with auditors and the audit of financial accounts.
+The Danish Financial Statements Act (the "Financial Statements Act") also includes certain provisions regarding corporate governance, and the Danish Act on Approved Auditors and Audit Firms specifically deals with auditors and the audit of financial accounts including corporate governance-related provisions.
 The Danish Business Authority operates the Danish Central Business Register and is the authority surveilling compliance with the Companies Act, the Financial Statements Act and the Auditors Act.
-The Danish

-Financial Supervisory Authority (the "Danish FSA") also carries out supervision of accounts under the Financial Statements Act with respect to listed companies that are financial institutions.
+The Danish Financial Supervisory Authority (the "Danish FSA") also carries out the supervision of accounts under the Financial Statements Act with respect to listed companies that are financial institutions.